 Uniform Expenses

 There used to be a time when you didn’t have to pay for your uniform.
-Unfortunately, times have changed, and most of your uniform expenses come out of your own pocket.
-Did you know, however, you can claim some of your uniform purchases on your taxes?
-In fact, you can claim any purchase made for devices, rank insignia, and even dry cleaning expenses, so long as they weren’t reimbursed.
+Unfortunately, times have changed, and most of your uniform expenses come out of your pocket.
+Did you know, however, that you can claim some of your uniform purchases on your taxes?
+You can claim any purchase made for devices, rank insignia, and even dry cleaning expenses, so long as they weren’t reimbursed.
 And considering how much it costs to keep a uniform up, this is a great deduction.

 Transportation Expenses